Runnable/docs/services/kvstores/_posts/2017-01-20-how-to-setup-a-redis-service.md

 ---
-title: How to Set up a Redis service
+title: How to Set up a Redis Service
 shortTitle: Redis Setup
 step: 1
 tags: